Walsh article from 1924 |

 sources of that time to support O'Dell's claim yields no support for a camp then; to the

-country, primary sources seem to place the Tonkawa everywhere but Austin from 1842 to
+country, primary sources seem to place the Tonkawa in many places other than Austin from 1842 to

 1844 (not surprising given the state of Austin at the time), but in particular in Bastrop.
-A better explanation of the Walsh article seems to be a camp from ca.1863 to 1865, during the Civil War after Tonkawa began migrating south into Texas for refuge after the massacre of 1862 in Oklahoma; that southern migration ended with removal of the Tonkawa from
+A better explanation of the Walsh article seems to be a camp from ca.1863 to 1865, during the Civil War, after some Tonkawa began migrating south into Texas for refuge after the massacre of 1862 in Oklahoma.
+That southern migration ended with removal of the Tonkawa from

 Austin in 1867 during Reconstruction.
-But even that is too speculative for a historical marker.
+But even that is too speculative for a historical marker without additional research.

 Here are the major sections of this article: